ngauthier/oo-web-go-post/post.md

 1. Mapping paths to handlers (a.k.a. routing)
 2. Accessing a shared context (our logger)

 So let's talk about growth.
-As we add more routes and handler functions, our main will get really really long.
-Not only that, it will contain *all the functionality* of our webapp that we don't extract to a library.
+As we add more routes and handler functions, our `main` will get really really long.
+Not only that, it will contain *all the functionality* of our application that we don't extract to a library.
 So it's going to get big!
 Second, this http server can only exist compiled into a binary that doesn't contain any other http servers with conflicting routes.
 Since it uses the global `http` package handler functions, it will share the routing namespace with any other http servers.

-As far as shared context goes (our logger) we're again accessing it globally.
-So we have to ability to configure our logger separate from anyone else's logger.
+Likewise, our logger will collide with anyone else using the global logger (this is mainly an issue for settings on the logger, like tagging).

 # Part 2: Better Routing with our own Globals

 Let's address the problems with the previous solution.
-First, we will extract the logger into our own global so we can control creating the instance.
+First, we will extract the logger into our own package level global variable so we can control creating the instance.
 This way it will be global to our package, but not conflict with other users of the package level `log`.
 Second, we'll make our own `http.Server` instance onto which we'll map paths to handler functions.
 Again, this will remove any conflicts with other package level servers.
 Let's check it out:

 ```go
 package main